ansu5555/pdf-viewer-reactjs/README.md

 -   `hideZoom` for hiding zoom

--   `hideRotation` for hding rotation
+-   `hideRotation` for hiding rotation

 -   `handleNextClick` for next button click